QuentinRa/blog.quentinra.dev/operating-systems/windows/security/index.md

 ```
 </div><div>

-#### Credential Hunting (Dynamic)
+#### Dump Credentials From The Credential Manager

 [![password_attacks](../../../cybersecurity/_badges/htb/password_attacks.svg)](https://academy.hackthebox.com/course/preview/password-attacks)

-You can also dump credentials saved in process memory.
-There are two methods: dumping the LSA process and analyzing it on Linux OR dumping and analyzing the result on Windows.
+Windows has a feature called [credential manager](https://learn.microsoft.com/en-us/windows-server/security/windows-authentication/credentials-processes-in-windows-authentication) used by apps to store credentials.
+Each user has one.
+It location is often `%appdata%\Local\Microsoft\[Vault|Credentials]\`.
+It is accessed from the LSASS process that contains the 'master key.'

+##### Dump using Mimikatz

+Refer to the [Mimikatz](/cybersecurity/red-team/tools/utilities/creds/mimikatz.md) notes for usage.
+See also: [pass-the-xxx](/cybersecurity/red-team/s4.privesc/index.md#pass-the-xxx).

+##### Dump and analyze it on Linux with pypykatz

 * **Dump LSA Process Memory** <small>(Admin Shell Required/No Admin for TM?)</small>